Hazardous Material (Hazmat) Truck Accidents

 Our team, will immediately go to the scene of the accident and do a thorough site inspection.
 We will check for debris, evidence, tire marks, take measurements and videos of the scene of the accident.
 We will determine if any state and federal laws have been violated.
 The truck’s GPS and Blackbox will be requested and preserved for evidence.
 Experts such as accident reconstruction experts and/or highway design experts will be retained.
 Don’t do this alone.
 You need an experienced lawyer on your side who has a 99% success rate in handling truck accidents and wrongful death matters.

 Hazmat Regulations | Pipeline and Hazardous Material Safety Administration – View a brochure from the PHMSA over federal hazmat laws.
 You can find out who is responsible for enforcing these laws, penalties for not complying and required security plans.
 The PHMSA is a branch of the U.S. Department of Transportation responsible for regulating the transportation of hazardous materials.

 Tanker Rollover Prevention – As mentioned earlier, hazmat is typically transported on tanker trucks, which have an increased risk of rolling over.
 View a PDF from AIG Programs Loss Control to view statistics on rollover accidents, the science behind them and conditions that can lead to the accident.

 Los Angeles Truck Accident Lawyer

-At Yarian & Associates, APC, our team understands the intricacies involved in litigating personal injury claims involving commercial trucks.
+At Yarian Accident & Injury Lawyers, APC, our team understands the intricacies involved in litigating personal injury claims involving Hazardous (hazmat) material carrying trucks.
 We will work diligently on your case from start to finish and provide you with the quality representation you deserve.
 Call (844) 291-1911 to schedule your free case evaluation.

-We represent clients in areas such as Glendale, Los Angeles, Visalia, Riverside, Fresno, Irvine and San Bernardino.
+We represent clients in areas such as Glendale, Los Angeles, and throughout California.